bibifant/NortEval_2/README.md

 global variable
 nlp = spacy.load("de_core_news_sm")

+def load_data(json_file_path):
+    This reads the json data from "npl_dataset.json" file and returns the loaded data

 def get_number(sentence):
     This determines the number of the verbs in the sentence and returns the number.